Doing Dry January? Read our top tips for surviving social occasions alcohol-free

-Authors of The 28 Day Alcohol Free Challenge and founders of OneYearNoBeer, Andy Ramage and Ruari Fairbairns, share their tips for how to survive (and have fun!) at social occasions without drinking a drop.
+Andy Ramage and Ruari Fairbairns, authors of The 28 Day Alcohol-Free Challenge share their tips for how to survive and enjoy parties without drinking a drop.

 Know exactly what you’re going to drink and have a backup

 This might sound over the top, but it’s key to know exactly what you’re going to drink.
 You are about to fight years of social and psychological conditioning and you need to be prepared or old habits will take over.
-Phone the venue in advance to find out if they stock alcohol-free alternatives.
+If necessary phone the venue in advance to find out if what alcohol-free alternatives they have.

 People will leave you alone when they see something that looks alcoholic.
 This saves you spending the whole night explaining yourself and having your rubber arm twisted.